-An introduction to the theories, concepts, methods and research done by Western scholars, psychotherapists and researchers.
+An introduction to the theories, concepts, methods and research of Western scholars, psychotherapists and researchers.
 This is an in-depth study of the philosophies and practices which have played a major role in the development of Western psychotherapy.
-The philosophies and methods of Freud, Jung, Skinner, Maslow, Rogers, Ellis, Wertheimer, Beck, Freger, Moreno and others will be included in this study of individual and group psychotherapy.
+The philosophies and methods of Freud, Jung, Skinner, Maslow, Rogers, Ellis, Wertheimer, Beck, Freger, Moreno and others are included in this study of individual and group psychotherapy.